Participating Forward

 Why would I choose a Participating Forward over a VPFC?

-If you believe the company could be worth significantly more than the VPFC Cap at IPO, the hard ceiling in a VPFC becomes very expensive: you forfeit all upside above it.
-A Participating Forward lets you capture 60% (or whatever your retention percentage is) of unlimited upside, at the cost of a lower initial advance.
-Use a VPFC when you want the maximum immediate advance; use a Participating Forward when you prioritize upside participation.
+If you believe the company could be worth significantly more than a VPFC Cap at IPO, the hard ceiling in a VPFC becomes expensive: you forfeit all upside above it.
+A Participating Forward lets you keep 60% (or whatever your negotiated retention) of unlimited upside, at the cost of a lower upfront advance.
+Choose a VPFC when you want maximum cash now.
+Choose a Participating Forward when you want to preserve uncapped upside.

 Is the tax treatment the same as a VPFC?